Office Chair Repair: Rebuilding the lift mechanism

 Photo 1: Remove the clip and pedestal

+Got a sinking office chair?
 Jam a needle-nose pliers into the spring clip and pull it off.
-Then lift the pedestal off the chair.
+Then lift the pedestal off the chair to begin office chair base replacement.

 Photo 2: Remove the trim bezel

-Grab the smallest portion of the telescoping trim bezel and twist it while you pull the entire trim assembly off the gas cylinder.
+Grab the smallest portion of the telescoping trim bezel and twist it while you pull the entire trim assembly off the office chair gas cylinder.
 It’s just a friction fit.

-Use a pipe wrench to loosen the press-fit gas cylinder (there are no threads).
-Then lift the cylinder out of the tilt mechanism.
+Use a pipe wrench to loosen the press-fit office chair gas cylinder (there are no threads).
+Then lift the cylinder out of the tilt mechanism for office chair gas cylinder replacement.

 If the lift mechanism in your office chair needs repair but the upholstery portion is still in good shape, don’t toss the chair.
 Fix it!
-You can replace the gas cylinder yourself for about $40 (one source for office chair parts is swivel-chair-parts.com).
+You can replace an office chair gas cylinder yourself for about $40 (one source for office chair parts is swivel-chair-parts.com).

 Rebuilding the lift mechanism is a two-part process.
 First you have to disassemble the lift mechanism so you can measure the size of the gas cylinder and order the new part.
 You’ll need a needlenose pliers, a pipe wrench with a long handle, and a helper.
 Disassembly takes about a half hour.
 Then you just reassemble when the part arrives.
 That only takes 15 minutes, and you can do it without a helper.